 - Additional considerations may include Bid Law, Prevailing Wage, Freedom of Information Act, Open Meeting Law, and requirements from the State Historical Preservation Office.

 The organization must take action to approve or deny the application.
 If approved, the application must be signed by the organization and land occupier notified.
 If denied, the organization should notify the land occupier in writing of the reason for denial.
 Either action must be documented in the organization meeting minutes as the legal record of the board or council’s action and intent.
-Complete minutes will document the applicant’s name, the contract number, the amount(s) and source(s) of funds being applied to the project, the type of project or practice(s) being installed, and any other information necessary to fully indicate the action and intent.
+Complete minutes will document the contract number, the amount(s) and source(s) of funds being applied to the project, the type of project or practice(s) being installed, and any other information necessary to fully indicate the action and intent.

 A completed application is a contract that provides the legal standing to ensure practices are installed and maintained according to approved standards and specifications.
 The organization should include with the notice of approval to the land occupier a copy of the signed and dated contract and an outline of the next steps.
 Next steps may include, but are not limited to, timeline for finalization of plans and specifications, permits required to be obtained by the land occupier, and information about project assurances such as recording practices.